 No clips, and back to my normal hair

 It has been an incredible, life-changing journey.
 I want to share what I learned with you.

 These photos were taken on March 24, 2019. >>

 I owe some of my success over the years to the esteemed Dr. Greg Plotnikoff of Minnesota Personalized Medicine.
 I’d done a lot of my own obsessive work, but I also took what he taught me and ran far with it.
 It was a marathon and I crossed the finish line.

-Later, he gave me one of the best compliments of my life (and career), saying, “I appreciate your highly scientific mind.”
+Later, he gave me one of the best compliments of my life (and career), saying, “Your highly scientific mind has been your greatest gift.”
 At the Institute for Functional Medicine’s Annual Conference, he introduced me to another prominent doctor as “the preeminent expert on alopecia.”

 You can go here to read my post on alopecia and…hope.

 I’d love to support you.
 Again, the Preview Class won’t be fluffy—you’ll walk away with some things you can do right away and there will be a Q&A session at the end.